Miami Marlins minor league players: Starlyn Caba

-Josh Ekness
+Brandon Compton

-Joshua Dean Ekness (born February 7, 2002) is an American professional baseball pitcher in the Miami Marlins organization.
+Brandon Christopher Compton (born October 27, 2003) is an American professional baseball outfielder in the Miami Marlins organization.

-Ekness attended The Woodlands High School in The Woodlands, Texas and played college baseball at Lamar University and the University of Houston.
-In 2021, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
-He was selected by the Miami Marlins in the 12th round of the 2023 Major League Baseball draft.
+Compton attended Buckeye Union High School in Buckeye, Arizona.
+As a senior he underwent Tommy John Surgery.
+Compton played college baseball at Arizona State University.
+As a freshman in 2024, he was the Pac-12 Freshman of the Year after hitting .354 with 14 home runs and 51 runs batted in (RBI).

-Ekness spent his first professional season with the Florida Complex League Marlins and Jupiter Hammerheads.
-He pitched 2024 with Jupiter, Beloit Sky Carp and Pensacola Blue Wahoos.
+Compton was selected by the Miami Marlins in the second round of the 2025 Major League Baseball draft.
+He made his professional debut that year with the Beloit Sky Carp.
+He started 2026 with Beloit before being promoted to the Pensacola Blue Wahoos.

 Matthew Etzel

 Matthew Derrick Etzel (born April 30, 2002) is an American professional baseball outfielder in the Miami Marlins organization.

-Etzel attended Clear Creek High School, in League City, Texas, and played college baseball at Panola College, and the University of Southern Mississippi.
-In 2023, his lone season at Southern Mississippi, he appeared in 66 games and hit .317 with seven home runs and 51 RBI.
+Etzel attended Clear Creek High School, in League City, Texas, and played college baseball at Panola College and the University of Southern Mississippi.
+In 2023, his lone season at Southern Mississippi, he appeared in 66 games and hit .317 with seven home runs and 51 runs batted in (RBI).
 After the season, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
-Etzel was selected by the Baltimore Orioles in the tenth round of the 2023 Major League Baseball draft.
+Etzel was selected by the Baltimore Orioles in the tenth round of the 2023 MLB draft.

-Etzel signed with the Orioles and split his first professional season with the Florida Complex League Orioles, Delmarva Shorebirds, and Aberdeen IronBirds, batting .323 with two home runs over thirty games.
+Etzel signed with the Orioles and split his first professional season with the Rookie-level Florida Complex League Orioles, the Single-A Delmarva Shorebirds, and the High-A Aberdeen IronBirds, batting .323 with two home runs over thirty games.
 He was assigned to Aberdeen to open the 2024 season and was promoted to the Double-A Bowie Baysox in early June.

 On July 26, 2024, Etzel was traded (alongside Mac Horvath and Jackson Baumeister) to the Tampa Bay Rays in exchange for Zach Eflin.
-The Rays assigned him to the Montgomery Biscuits, with whom he finished the season.
+The Rays assigned him to the Double-A Montgomery Biscuits, with whom he finished the season.
 Over 119 games between Aberdeen, Bowie, and Montgomery, Etzel slashed .272/.345/.540 with 11 home runs, 66 RBI, and 45 stolen bases.
-He was assigned to Montgomery to open the 2025 season, where he batted .230/.360/.347 with five home runs, 34 RBI, and 17 stolen bases.
+He was assigned to Montgomery to open the 2025 season.

 On July 29, 2025, Etzel was traded to the Miami Marlins in exchange for Nick Fortes.
+He played a rehab assignment with the Single-A Jupiter Hammerheads, was then assigned to the Double-A Pensacola Blue Wahoos, and then was promoted to the Triple-A Jacksonville Jumbo Shrimp.
+Over 92 games played for the season, Etzel hit .248 with seven home runs, 49 RBI and 27 stolen bases.
+In 2026, he played the entire season with Jacksonville and batted .241 with 19 home runs, 62 RBI, and 25 stolen bases over 120 games.